micag2025/Toolkit_Google_ADK/README.md

 ## Architecture Overview

 The application is built using a **multi-agent architecture powered by Gemini models and Google ADK Web**.
+The below schema diplays hows who decides, who executes, and where data comes from.

 ```yaml
 ┌──────────────────────────────────────────────┐